EfthimiosVlahos/SmartLift-Analysis-Project/README.md

 ## EDA

-In this project, I utilized Python's renowned data manipulation and visualization libraries, pandas and Matplotlib, to probe into accelerometer and gyroscope data.
+In this project, I utilized Python's renowned data manipulation and visualization libraries, pandas, Matplotlib, and seaborn to probe into accelerometer and gyroscope data.
 My exploration started by visualizing the 'acc_y' column data for the initial set of exercises.
 To grasp the distinct characteristics of various exercises, I navigated through the unique exercise labels and plotted the 'acc_y' column for each.
 This approach showcased both the full dataset and a truncated first 100 rows, offering not just a comparative view of exercises but also an immediate glimpse of early data patterns.

-Delving deeper, I fine-tuned the visual settings using Matplotlib to meet my analytical requirements.
-I then compared the 'acc_y' data between medium vs. heavy sets and across different participants for chosen exercises.
-This exploration unveiled a holistic perspective as I plotted all the accelerometer axes concurrently, leading to a thorough comprehension of the exercise data.

 Broadening the scope, I cycled through all the combinations of exercises and participants.
 This approach provided a detailed and overarching view of the accelerometer and gyroscope data.
 This depth of analysis was pivotal when trying to discern the subtle differences and parallels between participants for each exercise.
 Concluding the visualization, I merged accelerometer and gyroscope plots into a unified figure.
 I also journeyed through all exercise and participant combinations, devising combined plots for both sensors.
 These intricate visualizations were subsequently saved for further analysis and reference.